 Estero is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 33,871 people and six constituent neighborhoods, Estero is the 117th largest community in Florida.
-There's nothing like the smell of a brand new house, and in Estero, you'll find that a large proportion of houses were recently built.
-New growth in residential real estate is an indication that people are choosing to move to Estero, and putting down their money on brand new construction.
-Estero’s real estate is, on average, some of the newest in the nation.
-Estero does seem to be experiencing an influx of affluent people, because the median household income is $82,054.00.
+Much of the housing stock in Estero was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Estero economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Estero, where the median household income is $82,054.00.

 Estero home prices are not only among the most expensive in Florida, but Estero real estate also consistently ranks among the most expensive in America.